sameer-goel/aws-machine-learning/10_QnA.md

 - Easy way: Use Glue and Athena
 - Cost effective way: Use presto on spot instance

-Q. Transfer data from local machine into your AWS data repository for Segamntic Segmentation.
+Q. Transfer data from local machine into your AWS data repository for Semantic Segmentation.
 - Host the dataset in Amazon S3 and storing it in 2 channels.
 - 1st channel for train and 2nd for validation, in 4 directories,
 - 2 for images and 2 for annotations.